Carlos Doughty interview: MarTech Alliance founder

 What media channels do you see as most important and best value when it comes to marketing spend and activity?

 It will depend heavily on your industry and audience.
 I would add that the importance of the underlying copy, creatives and content will have the greatest impact on success.
 For us, email marketing is still incredibly powerful for engagement and conversion.
-From an audience acquisition perspective LinkedIn organic and paid is our sweet spot.
+From an audience acquisition perspective, LinkedIn organic and paid is our sweet spot.

 [To find out more about the future of marketing, download the Lead Monitor white paper: B2B marketing after a pandemic: 8 key lessons for senior marketers]